jsiek/B629-denotational/README.md

 There will be a homework (reading and some exercises) each week and a written report and presentations at the end of the semester.
-Also, each week, one student will give a 30 minute presentation of a paper that the class has read.
+Also, roughly each week, one student will give a 30 minute presentation of a paper that the class has read.

 - [Homework 1](hw1.md) is due January 15
 - [Homework 2](hw2.md) is due January 22.
 UNDER CONSTRUCTION